Tillerson And Mattis Say China Needs To Do More Than “Try” On North Korea

 Tillerson’s remarks followed a meeting at the State Department with Mattis, Chinese State Councilor Yang Jiechi and General Fang Fenghui, chief of the People’s Liberation Army’s Joint Staff Department.

 The State Department has been ramping up pressure on China to clamp down on companies that do business with North Korea.
-The effort comes amid fears that Pyongyang may soon conduct a new nuclear test and anger over the death of Otto Warmbier, a 22-year-old American student who died shortly after he was released him from a North Korean prison.
+The effort comes amid fears that Pyongyang may soon conduct a new nuclear test, and anger over the death of Otto Warmbier, a 22-year-old American student who died shortly after he was released from a North Korean prison.

 North Korea depends on China for 90% of its trade, a fact that Trump officials cite as an indication of Beijing’s ability to influence the Hermit Kingdom.

-Trump embraced tough rhetoric against China in the early days of his administration, but has started mixing in favorable remarks about Xi Jinping ever since his meeting with the Chinese president in Mar-a-Lago in April.
+Trump embraced tough rhetoric against China in the early days of his administration, but has started mixing in favorable remarks about Xi Jinping ever since his meeting with the Chinese president at Mar-a-Lago in April.

-Earlier this month, Mattis seemed satisfied with China’s effort to mitigate the North Korean threat telling attendees of the annual Shangri-La Dialogue: "The Trump administration is encouraged by China's renewed commitment to work with the international community toward denuclearization.”
+Earlier this month, Mattis seemed satisfied with China’s efforts to mitigate the North Korean threat, telling attendees of the annual Shangri-La Dialogue: "The Trump administration is encouraged by China's renewed commitment to work with the international community toward denuclearization.”

 However, Mattis’s patience with North Korea appeared to be running out.
 At the Wednesday press conference, he said he understood the public’s anger over Warmbier’s death, which President Trump called a “disgrace.”